bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 ```

 ## Root
-Right — now that we’ve got `Martin.T` on `WS-3`, that “not updated since 10/29/2023” note is basically a neon sign saying “Potato season is open”.
+Right, now that we’ve got `Martin.T` on `WS-3`, that “not updated since 10/29/2023” note is basically a neon sign saying “Potato season is open”.
 The date is hinting to the latest Potato exploit called [LocalPotato](https://github.com/decoder-it/LocalPotato) (a.k.a CVE-2023-21746).
 This exploit makes it possible to overwrite any file on the server, so let's look for things that seem worthwhile.

 One file at `C:\Program Files\Automation-Scripts\wpad-cache-cleaner.ps1` seems to be an automated cleanup script.
 If this script runs with higher privileges (scheduled task, service, or startup script), swapping it out for our payload means the next time it runs, we get a SYSTEM or admin shell.